 - (1) GENERAL STANDARDS.
 All nonmetallic mining sites subject to this chapter shall be reclaimed in conformance with the standards contained below. - (a) REFUSE AND OTHER SOLID WASTES.
 Nonmetallic mining refuse shall be reused in accordance with a reclamation plan.
 Other solid wastes shall be disposed of in accordance with applicable rules of the Wisconsin Department of Natural Resources adopted pursuant to Wis.
 Stats. chs.
 289 and 291. - (b) AREA DISTURBED AND CONTEMPORANEOUS RECLAMATION.
 Nonmetallic mining reclamation shall be conducted, to the extent practicable, to minimize the area disturbed by nonmetallic mining and to provide for nonmetallic mining reclamation of portions of the nonmetallic mining site while nonmetallic mining continues on other portions of the nonmetallic mining site. - (c) PUBLIC HEALTH, SAFETY AND WELFARE.
 All nonmetallic mining sites shall be reclaimed in a manner so as to comply with federal, state and local regulations governing public health, safety and welfare. - (d) HABITAT RESTORATION.
 When the land use required by the reclamation plan approved pursuant to this chapter requires plant, fish or wildlife habitat, it shall be restored, to the extent practicable, to a condition at least as suitable as that which existed before the lands were affected by nonmetallic mining operations. - (e) COMPLIANCE WITH ENVIRONMENTAL REGULATIONS.
 Reclamation of nonmetallic mining sites shall comply with any other applicable federal, state and local laws including those related to environmental protection, zoning and land use control. - (2) SURFACE WATER AND WETLANDS PROTECTION.
-Nonmetallic mining reclamation shall be conducted and completed in a manner that assures compliance with the Wisconsin Department of Natural Resources' water quality standards for surface waters and wetlands contained in Chapters NR 102 to NR 105, Wisconsin Administrative Code and with the requirements of Section 12.500, the Columbia County Shoreland-Wetland Protection Ordinance.
+Nonmetallic mining reclamation shall be conducted and completed in a manner that assures compliance with water quality standards for surface waters and wetlands contained in Chapters NR 102 to NR 105, Wisconsin Administrative Code.
 Before disturbing the surface of a nonmetallic mining site and removing topsoil, all necessary measures for diversion and drainage of runoff from the site to prevent pollution of waters of the state shall be installed in accordance with the reclamation plans approved pursuant to this chapter.
 Diverted or channelized runoff resulting from reclamation may not adversely affect neighboring properties.